Symplectic isotopy on non-minimal ruled surfaces: Homotopy fibration and the stratification of

 Notice that these prime subsets are disjoint and we have the decomposition $\mA_{u} =\amalg_{\mC} \mA_{u,\mC}.$

 We define the open stratum $\mA_{u, {\rm open}}$ as the complement of positive codimension strata in $\mA_{u}$.

-\begin{rmk} Note that we do not have control of what type of classes are $J$-holomorphic embedded in $\mA_{u, {\rm open}}$.
-For different $J \in \mA_{u, {\rm open}},$ there could be different embedded curves in the section classes $B, B+F, B+2F, \cdots;$ see proof of Lemma \ref{curvesexist} for details. \end{rmk}
+\begin{rmk} Note that we do not have control of what type of classes with non-negative self intersection are $J$-holomorphic embedded in $\mA_{u, {\rm open}}$.
+For different $J \in \mA_{u, {\rm open}},$ there could be different embedded curves in the section classes $B, B+F, B+2F, \cdots;$ see proof of Proposition \ref{curvesexist} for details. \end{rmk}